icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 Fright mode duration | 127 * 20

 The Lambda-Man and ghosts move at different speeds.
-Lambda-Man moves slower when he is eating, and the ghosts move slower when they are in fright mode.
+Lambda-Man moves slower when he is eating (pills, power pills or fruit), and the ghosts move slower when they are in fright mode.
 All moves are at regular intervals, based on their _ticks per move_ value which is described below.
 For example, the first Lambda-Man move occurs at tick 127, the second at tick 254, and